The Untold Truth Of Will Ferrell

 Advertisement

 After news broke, Reagan's son Michael tweeted, "Alzheimers is not [a] joke ...
-It kills," while the former president's daughter, Patti Davis, wrote an open letter to Ferrell in The Daily Beast.
-She appealed to him to visit a dementia facility and explain to the patients and families there just why Alzheimer's is a source for some comedic material.
+It kills," while the former president's daughter Patti Davis wrote an open letter to Ferrell in The Daily Beast.
+She appealed to him to visit a dementia facility and explain to the patients and families there just why Alzheimer's is a source of comedic material.

-Page Six reported Ferrell dropped the project almost immediately, quoting a representative who said it was one of many movies he was looking at, and while he hadn't committed to it, he did make it clear he wasn't a part of it.
-His decision was lauded by both Reagan's children and by the Alzheimer's Foundation of America.
+Page Six reported Ferrell dropped the project almost immediately, quoting a representative who said it was one of many scripts he had been looking at.
+His decision was lauded by both Reagan's children and the Alzheimer's Foundation of America.

-Elf has become one of those Christmas classics, a movie many of us have to watch to make the season feel complete.
-Ferrell could definitely make a sequel, sure, but he says he absolutely won't.
+"Elf" has become one of those Christmas classics, a movie many of us have to watch to make the season feel complete.
+Will Ferrell could definitely make a sequel, but he says he absolutely won't.

-There are a few reasons, and his typical response is something along the lines of looking ridiculous if he tried to put those tights on again (via People).
-But when he talked to British GQ (via Xpose), he admitted there was more to it than just that.
+There are a few reasons, and his typical response is something along the lines of looking ridiculous if he tried to put those tights on again.
+But when he talked to The Guardian, he admitted there was more to it than just that.

 Advertisement